“and the time came when the risk to remain tight in a bud was more painful than the risk it took to blossom.”

 somatic awareness and nervous system regulation

-trauma-informed breathwork and grounding practices
+trauma-informed breathwork and hypnobreathwork

-gentle inner child and parts work
+inner child and parts work (IFS-informed)

 emotional processing and integration